 Elevator Testing

 The type of test mandated by ASME A17.1 depends on whether the unit is hydraulic, traction, escalator, dumbwaiter or other vertical transportation conveyances regulated by the AHJ.
 Some examples of testing are Category 1 (annual) tests and Category 5 (every 5 years) for traction elevators.
+Hydraulic elevators require an annual pressure test, and escalators must be tested annually or when the AHJ requires.

-Hydraulic elevators require an Annual Pressure Test.
-Escalators also must be tested annually or when the AHJ requires.
 Testing is conducted by the Elevator Service Provider.
 Code mandates that testing documents and testing tags (which give the date and type of test) be present in the machine room.
-An inspector checks to see if the required testing is completed during an inspection.
+During an inspection, the inspector checks that the required testing has been completed.

 Elevator Audits